Gerald E. (Jerry) Patton

-Born in Cedaredge, Colorado, Patton grew up in a family where music was an important part of life.
-His father, who owned a coal mine, formed a quartet that assisted in advertising the business.
-They began singing in the local Adventist church and when Jerry was three years old, started to include him, placing him on an apple box between his father and mother so that he could be seen.
+The involvement in music continued in the family, and by the time Jerry was a young child the family quartet was not only advertising the business but also singing in the local church.
+When Jerry was three, they started to include him, placing him on an apple box between his father and mother so that he could be seen.

 In those early years he listened to records of the King\\'s Heralds and sought to emulate them, viewing them as heroes.
 Whenever he had an opportunity to hear them perform live, he would be there, making himself known.
 One of his dreams through those years was to someday become a member of the quartet.
 Jerry Dill, bass in the quartet, used to jokingly tell him when they would meet that "all he would have to do is hit Bob Edwards over the head and he could take his place."

 During his time at UC, he studied with William Haynes, Lyle Jewell, and Elmer Testerman, choral directors at the college.
-He often sang duets with Jewell, and when he graduated, Jewell recommended him to Wayne Hooper and the quartet, who were looking for someone to take John Thurber's place as second tenor.
-Once Patton's name was mentioned, Hooper and the quartet remembered him, having met and sung with him in earlier contacts.
+He often sang duets with Jewell, a close friend who, after Jerry graduated, recommended him to Wayne Hooper and the VOP quartet, to replace John Thurber as second tenor.
+Once Patton was mentioned, Hooper and the quartet remembered him, having met and sung with him in an earlier contact.

 For the next 15 years he sang with the quartet, having what he would later describe as a "fantastic time," singing and interacting with members of the quartet, Wayne Hooper, and H.M.S.
 Richards.
 In 1982, when the VOP discontinued the quartet, he stayed with the group, which renamed itself the Heralds.
 He found the challenges they encountered as they established themselves as an independent entity to be an experience that tested his faith and, in the end, made him grow stronger spiritually.
 He continued with the Heralds until June 2004, when he retired.